Jihad over Centuries: Persistent Effects of Declined Cities

-In addition to the exogenous water access in ancient periods, we need the following identifying assumption for causal inference.
-Water access in ancient periods influences contemporary outcomes only through its effect on shaping economic activities in historical states before colonization.
-That is, after controlling for cell-level geographical characteristics, the unobservable factors of contemporary Islamist insurgencies are uncorrelated with the ancient water access.
+Beyond the predetermined nature of water access in ancient periods, we need the following identifying assumptions for causal inference.
+The exclusion restriction requires that ancient water access influences contemporary outcomes only through its influence on economic activities in historical states prior to colonization.
+The independence assumption posits that, after controlling for cell-level geographical characteristics, unobservable determinants of contemporary Islamist insurgencies are uncorrelated with ancient water access.
 There is no direct way to test these assumptions, but the following two arguments support them.

-There is no direct way to test this assumption, but the following two arguments support it.
-First, most lakes in ancient periods have now disappeared because of exogenous long-term climate and environmental changes.
-We presume that the direct effect of lakes is present as long as lakes exist.
-Our logic is that ancient lakes directly affected human settlements and economic activities when humans and animals depended heavily on these water sources.
-Subsequent evolution of historical states would then be based on the initial human settlements affected by ancient water sources.
-Therefore, ancient lakes are not likely to have a direct influence on contemporary Islamist insurgencies.